aidos-lab/pytorch-topological/CONTRIBUTING.md

 - Check out [open issues](/issues) in case you are looking for things to tackle.

+**When contributing code, please be aware that your contribution will fall under the terms of the [license](https://github.com/aidos-lab/pytorch-topological/blob/main/LICENSE.md) of `pytorch-topological`.**

 ## Pull requests

 If you propose some changes, a pull request is the easiest way to